-Metro Bank is bordering on breakeven, according to the 7 British Banks analysts.
-They anticipate the company to incur a final loss in 2023, before generating positive profits of UK£3.4m in 2024.
-So, the company is predicted to breakeven approximately 2 years from now.
-In order to meet this breakeven date, we calculated the rate at which the company must grow year-on-year.
-It turns out an average annual growth rate of 93% is expected, which is extremely buoyant.
+Metro Bank is bordering on breakeven, according to the 6 British Banks analysts.
+They anticipate the company to incur a final loss in 2023, before generating positive profits of UK£51m in 2024.
+Therefore, the company is expected to breakeven roughly 2 years from now.
+How fast will the company have to grow each year in order to reach the breakeven point by 2024?
+Working backwards from analyst estimates, it turns out that they expect the company to grow 94% year-on-year, on average, which is extremely buoyant.
 Should the business grow at a slower rate, it will become profitable at a later date than expected.

 Historical Track Record: What has Metro Bank's performance been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.

 Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Metro Bank's board and the CEO’s background.